ablanco1950/LicensePlate_Yolov8_Filters_PaddleOCR/README.md

 Also is produced a summary video: demonstration.mp4

+Two videos of test results: demonstration1.mp4 and demonstration2.mp4 are attached.

 The program is prepared to run in a time of 800 seconds (parameter: TimeLimit) so you have to wait that time until it ends or press q key.

+More precise and exploitable results, although less apparent and more slowly, are obtained by executing:

+VIDEOGetNumberInternationalLicensePlate_RoboflowModel_Filters_PaddleOCR.py

 Other test videos can be downloaded from the addresses indicated in the program and in the references section.